circulosmeos/gztool/README.md

          (Index counts last line even w/o newline char (`wc` does not!)).
      -X: like `-x`, but newline character is '\r' (old mac).

-      Example: Extract data from 1 GiB byte (byte 2^30) on, from `myfile.gz` to the file `myfile.txt`.
+      EXAMPLE: Extract data from 1 GiB byte (byte 2^30) on, from `myfile.gz` to the file `myfile.txt`.
 Also gztool will create (or reuse, or complete) an index file named `myfile.gzi`:
       $ gztool -b 1G myfile.gz > myfile.txt